Making an Integration Project both Pretty and Functional

 In the controls business, no matter the appearance, any technical solution provided must work.
 It’s possible to create a technical solution that works and doesn’t look pretty.
-A marshalling cabinet looks tidy when closed, but when opened it looks like a wire factory exploded.
+A marshaling cabinet looks tidy when closed, but when opened it looks like a wire factory exploded.

-Imagine configuration created to solve a particular process issue.
+Imagine a configuration created to solve a particular process issue.
 Whether programming in structured text, ladder logic, or block configuration, reaching the final solution may take several attempts.
-When the final solution is discovered, the program may still contain stray logic from previous attempts that is no longer used.
+When the final solution is discovered, the program may still contain stray logic from previous attempts that are no longer used.
 Blocks that are used may have been crammed in without regard to the overall layout.
 The code may not, at that point, be perfectly documented.

 In both cases, the solution works.
 However, it gives a bad impression of the people who did the work.
 The untidiness may be the result of work done to solve a time-sensitive problem in a great hurry, in the middle of the night.
 Rare as that might be…

-The mitigating circumstances, however, won’t be evident to the next person who comes to the messy marshalling cabinet or the undocumented configuration.
+The mitigating circumstances, however, won’t be evident to the next person who comes to the messy marshaling cabinet or the undocumented configuration.
 Especially if that person must solve a time-sensitive problem, in a great hurry, in the middle of the night.
 Rare as that might be…

-Finding the technical solution is not enough.
+Finding a technical solution is not enough.
 The next person who needs to do troubleshooting in our cabinet or in our configuration is our customer.
 A system is most functional and most maintainable over the long term if the cabinet and the configuration look orderly and are properly documented.

-Orderliness gives customers confidence that we thought about what we were doing, and followed through on our implementation.
+Orderliness gives customers confidence that we thought about what we were doing and followed through on our implementation.
 The wiring may have looked messy after everyone left in the middle of the night, but the next day the wires were dressed, drawings were marked, and changes were submitted for the permanent cabinet drawing.